pranabdas/espresso/docs/dft.md

 $$ \left[-\frac{\hbar^2 \nabla^2}{2m} + v(\textbf{r})\right] \Psi(\textbf{r}) = \epsilon \Psi(\textbf{r}) $$

 Once we have the wavefunction, we can calculate the observables by taking the expectation values.
 However, a real physical system is consists of large number of atoms.
 The Schrödinger equation becomes coupled many-body equation.
 With today's available computing power, it is not feasible to solve the actual electronic wavefunction, where $N$ is of the order of $10^{23}$.
-Density functional theory (DFT) handles this problem by focusing on the electronic density which a function of three spacial coordinates instead of fining the full wave function.
+Density functional theory (DFT) handles this problem by focusing on the electronic density which a function of three spacial coordinates instead of finding the  wave functions.
 DFT tries to minimize the energy of a system (ground state) in a self consistent way, and it is very successful in calculating the electronic structure of solid state systems.

 ##### Hohenberg-Kohn Theorem 1
 > The ground state density $n(\textbf{r})$ determines the external potential energy $v(\textbf{r})$ to within a trivial additive constant.

+So what Hohenberg-Kohn theorem says, may not sound very trivial.
+Schrödinger equation says how we can get the wavefunction from a given potential.
+Then there is the Schrödinger equation, if we can solve it (which could be difficult), we know how to get the density.
+Now Hohenberg and Kohn says the opposite is also true.
+For a given density, the potential can be uniquely determined.
 For non-degenerate ground states, two different Hamiltonian cannot have the same ground-state electron density.
 It is possible to define the ground-state energy as a function of electronic density.

 ##### Hohenberg-Kohn Theorem 2
 > Total energy of the system $E(n)$ is minimal when $n(\textbf{r})$ is the actual ground-state density, among all possible electron densities.